 With the rise of open, online, publicly-available education, educators have begun to question the legitimacy and practicality of this new form of learning.
-This project team prepared and implemented two Coursera courses in introductory chemistry and statistics, developing modules, investigating alternative means of conveying information and probing the future of online education through research.
+This project team developed and launched two Coursera courses in introductory chemistry and statistics, which included developing modules, investigating alternative means of conveying information and probing the future of online education through research.
 All team members participated in two Coursera courses as community TAs as well as social media administrators.

 Understanding the Massive Open Online Course (MOOC) Student Experience: An Examination of Attitudes, Motivations, and Barriers (Heather B. Shapiro, Clara H. Lee, Noelle E. Wyman Roth, Kun Li, Mine Çetinkaya-Rundel, Dorian A. Canelas.
 2017.
 Computers & Education 110:35-50)